 From 2002-2005 Rodge spent three years as personal assistant to legendary Scottish writer and artist Alasdair Gray before embarking on an unorthodox, messy book on his life and work.
 Rodge had filled many roles in the years he’d known Gray – student, secretary, signature forger, driver, researcher, advisor, tea maker and paper boy – here he attempted one more.
 Alasdair Gray: A Secretary’s Biography (published in hardback by Bloomsbury, 2008) was every bit as individual as its subject, and cheekily took Boswell’s infamous portrait of Samuel Johnson as its template.
 Gray co-operated with the project throughout but agreed not to read a word of the result until public release, and promised not to sue once he had seen it.
 He kept to this promise, though he did review the book in The Guardian under the headline ‘What My Biographer Got Wrong’.
 The book was published by Bloomsbury in hardback in September 2008 and was Glass’s most successful book yet, being widely and positively reviewed and winning him the distinguished Somerset Maugham Award, as well as being nominated for The Scottish Arts Council Award for Non-Fiction.
 It was published in paperback by Bloomsbury in September 2009.
 The Guardian called Glass ‘Gray’s perfect biographer’, novelist Jonathan Coe rated the biography his book of the year, and Time magazine called the book ‘a strange and nourishing stew’.
 Alasdair Gray: A Secretary’s Biography was published in paperback by Bloomsbury in September 2009.

 The Gray biography was also written as an academic PhD, under the title Working With Alasdair Gray.
 This was a similar version to the published one, but with added academic essays, extra footnotes, and minus the fart jokes.
 Rodge graduated from Glasgow University in December 2008 and became Dr Glass.
 From September 2008 until September 2010 Rodge was the Keith Wright Writer-in-Residence at Strathclyde University, where he had been an undergraduate between 1997 and 2001.
-He is now a Lecturer in Creative Writing at Strathclyde, and works alongside the poet David Kinloch, novelist/poet/non-fiction writer Kapka Kassabova and Writer in Residence, the novelist/journalist Doug Johnstone.
+He was a Lecturer in Creative Writing at Strathclyde between 2009 and 2012, until being appointed a Senior Lecturer at Edge Hill University in September 2012.

 The Year of Open Doors